LimeBlast/RubyBabblePi/readme.md

-# BabblePi in Ruby (which a little bit of Python magic)
+# BabblePi in Ruby (with a little bit of Python magic)

 This project uses a Raspberry Pi to display mentions sent to the @BabblePi twitter account across the dot matrix LED display of the UnicornHAT.